With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

-While this may seem like the most likely, and most boring, conclusion, it does raise other chilling questions.
+This seems the most likely explanation.
+However, it does raise other chilling questions.
 How big was this shark, and how big do great whites get?

 Okay, this is why you're here, isn't it?
 There are a lot of people suggesting that this attack on a white shark is proof that Megalodon is still out there.
 I suspect people who are asking me about this are hoping I have come to the same conclusion.

 Could this have been a Megalodon attack on a great white shark?
-Does this kind of thing happen more often that we think, and this is the first time it's been documented?
+Does this kind of thing happen more often than we think, and this is the first time it's been documented?

-Of course anyone who has ever read any of my posts here knows I'm going to say it's possible.
-Whatever did this was huge, fast, powerful and not afraid of a 9-foot shark.
-The thing that did this was a super predator, and Megalodon certainly fits any definition of super predator.
-Evidence supports at least the distant idea that Megalodon or some other huge, unknown predator committed this attack.
+The thing that did this was a super predator, and Megalodon certainly fits any definition of a super predator.
+Evidence supports at least the distant idea that some huge, unknown predator committed this attack.

 However, I don't feel nearly confident enough to suggest whatever did this was a Megalodon Shark.
-There are simply too many other logical possibilities.
+It seems pretty clear that Megalodon went extinct long ago, and there are simply too many other logical possibilities.